lagysha/SortAlgorithms/README.md

-# Sort algorithms and their Сomparison
+# Sort Algorithms and their Сomparison

 - ✅ BubbleSort
 - ✅ InsertionSort